NoHomey/material-ui-number-input/README.md

 | underlineDisabledStyle  | *object*   |         | *true*    | Override the inline-styles of the TextField's underline element when disabled. |
 | underlineFocusStyle     | *object*   |         | *true*    | Override the inline-styles of the TextField's underline element when focussed. |
 | underlineStyle          | *object*   |         | *true*    | Override the inline-styles of the TextField's underline element. |

+# Errors

+## 'required'

+Fired when `required` prop is `true` and user leaves empty the input or it gets cleard from onBlur listener.

+## 'invalidSymbol'

+Fired when user enters none special key which is different than `-,.,[0-9]`.

+## 'incompleteNumber'

+Fired wehn user enters `-` as first char in the input or when user enters the first `.`.

+## 'singleMinus'

+Fired when user enters `-` not as a first char.

+## 'singleFloatingPoint'

+Fired when user enters `.` and there is already one entered.

+## 'singleZero'

+Fired when user has entered `0` as first char and presses a digit key.

+## 'min'

+Fired when user enters number less than `min` prop value.

+## 'max'

+Fired when user enters number greater than `max` prop value.